 This Is Not A Deep Dish Pizza

 Once you learn how to make a really good thick-crust pizza, all you have to think about is which pizza sauce and pizza toppings you want to use.
-If you love more cheese than I’ve added to the pizza photographed in this post, go for it (this pizza crust can handle it)!
-If you’re in the mood for pizza Margherita this is the perfect easy dough for that.
-You can make it a veggie pizza like this, or a meat-lover’s pizza like this, and have Pizza Night more often for a lot less money.
+If you love more cheese than I've added to the pizza photographed in this post, go for it (this pizza crust can handle it)!

-*If you’re looking for the best Pizza Hut Style pan pizza recipe I’ll be posting that recipe soon so stay tuned.
+*If you're looking for the best Pizza Hut-style pan pizza recipe, I'll be posting that recipe soon, so stay tuned.

-What’s the Difference Between Pan and Hand Tossed Pizza?
+What's the Difference Between Pan and Hand-Tossed Pizza?

-The main differences between pan pizza and hand-tossed pizza come down to crust thickness, crust texture/level of crispiness, toppings that can be accommodated, and even sometimes the pizza dough ingredients.
-You’ll often find recipes online that confuse these two types of pizza crust, but they are very different (and each delicious for its own reasons).
+You'll often find recipes online that confuse these two types of pizza crust, but they are very different (and each delicious for its own reasons).
 Besides hand-tossed pizza making a healthier pizza as compared to classic pan pizza, here are the other main differences between these two styles of pizza:

-• Crust texture/crispiness: Both pizzas have a super crispy crust but they’re very different.
-Pan pizza dough is essentially fried in oil that’s been added to the baking pan (or cast iron skillet) before the dough is stretched out, topped, and baked.
-This extra oil renders a super golden brown, crunchy delicious pizza crust (like we’re familiar with in Pizza Hut pan pizzas).
-A well-made hand-tossed pizza should also have a crispy bottom and crust, but it’s much thinner, drier, and softer than pan pizza.
+This extra oil renders a super golden brown, crunchy, delicious pizza crust (like we're familiar with in Pizza Hut pan pizzas).
+A well-made hand-tossed pizza should also have a crispy bottom and crust, but it's much thinner, drier, and softer than pan pizza.

-• Pizza toppings: The crust on a pan pizza is thicker and more bread-like so it usually holds more pizza sauce and toppings in order to balance the dough-to-toppings ratio.
+Pizza toppings: The crust on a pan pizza is thicker and more bread-like so it usually holds more pizza sauce and toppings in order to balance the dough-to-toppings ratio.

-• Pizza dough ingredients: Both doughs use the standard ingredients of flour, salt, yeast, oil, water, and sometimes sugar.
+Pizza dough ingredients: Both doughs use the standard ingredients of flour, salt, yeast, oil, water, and sometimes sugar.
 However, pan pizza dough often contains a lot more oil than hand-tossed.
-And often it also includes the addition of milk (powdered or regular) in the dough to make it soft and fluffy.
-Whereas hand-tossed pizza does not.

 Why You Should Use Italian 00 Flour to Make Thick-Crust Pizza Dough